Lac-Mégantic rail disaster

-The Lac-Mégantic rail disaster occurred in the town of Lac-Mégantic, Quebec, Canada, on July 6, 2013, at approximately 1:14 a.m.
-EDT, when an unattended 73-car Montreal, Maine and Atlantic Railway (MMA) freight train carrying Bakken Formation crude oil rolled down a 1.2% grade from Nantes and derailed downtown, resulting in the explosion and fire of multiple tank cars.
+On July 6, 2013, at approximately 1:14 a.m.
+EDT, an unattended 73-car Montreal, Maine and Atlantic Railway (MMA) freight train carrying Bakken Formation crude oil rolled down a 1.2% grade and derailed in downtown Lac-Mégantic, resulting in the explosion and fire of multiple tank cars.
 Forty-seven people were killed.
 More than 30 buildings in Lac-Mégantic's town centre (roughly half of the downtown area) were destroyed, and all but three of the thirty-nine remaining buildings had to be demolished due to petroleum contamination.
 Initial newspaper reports described a 1 km blast radius.

 The Transportation Safety Board of Canada identified multiple causes for the accident, principally leaving a train unattended on a main line, failure to set enough handbrakes, and lack of a backup safety mechanism.

 The death toll of 47 makes this the fourth-deadliest rail accident in Canadian history, and the deadliest involving a non-passenger train.
 It is also the deadliest rail accident since Canada's confederation in 1867.
-The last Canadian rail accident to have a higher death toll was the Beloeil train disaster in 1864, which killed 99.
+The previous Canadian rail accident with a higher death toll was the Beloeil train disaster in 1864, which killed 99.